hakt0r/bundinha/README.md

 # BUNDINHA

-BUNDINHA is an open-source backend and webapp bundler.
+BUNDINHA is an open-source backend and webapp (PWA) bundler.
 It's aim is to enable you to jump-start a self-contained webapp within a few lines of code.